vibbits/training-material/topics/git-introduction/tutorials/4_history_status/tutorial.md

 ---

-## Status
+# 1. Status
-At all times, git can tell you which files it's tracking and which files are ready to commit (we say that the changes are in a staging area).
-This being said, let's try some of these features.

-`git status` is the command you'll use the most for its informative status description.
+Git can display the state of your working directory and staging area.
+The command that we'll use for this is `git status` and depending on the situation the output will look differently, but it will always give you some informative status description.

 ```
 $ git status
 On branch master